Bike for Good needs to collect and use certain information about individuals.

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by [the General Data Protection Regulation 2016/679 (the “GDPR”)
+The processing of personal data is governed by Data Protection Act 2018 & UK GDPR.

 Who are we?

-Bike for Good is the data controller (contact details below).
+The data controller of the personal data referred to in this policy is Bike for Good Ltd of 65 Haugh Road, Glasgow G3 8TX.
 This means it decides how your personal data is processed and for what purposes.

-- Bike for Good complies with its obligations under [the GDPR] by keeping personal data up to date;
+Bike for Good complies with its obligations under UK GDPR by keeping personal data up to date;

 - by storing and destroying it securely; by not collecting or retaining excessive amounts of data;